Crisis and Transformation in the U.S.: Political Economy, Class, Social Movements, and Media

 We will also address the crisis of US journalism, providing theoretical and historical context by looking at the way critical junctures in the evolution of the media (involving print journalism, telegraph, radio, and internet) coincided or not with the major crises of capitalism.
 We will pay special attention to how and when the media served the interests of the powerful, and how and when the media served the interests of social movements.

-graduate study in political economy, political science, history and historical sociology, teacher education programs, and informed citizenship.
+This offering will prepare you for careers and advanced study in: graduate study in political economy, political science, history and historical sociology, teacher education programs, and informed citizenship.

 First class meeting: Tuesday, January 10 at 10am (Sem II A3105).

 |2016-02-12||Paul McMillin joins Jeanne Hahn to offer this program.
 This program will now accept Sophomores through Seniors.|